LyfeOnEdge/unofficial-appstore/README.md

   - If you are missing dependencies do the following:
   - sudo apt-get install python3 python3-pip python3-tk
 - If you don't know how to do this you should probably be using Windows ;D

+# How to use:
+ - Connect your SD card to your computer
+ - Start the app
+ - Click the "Select SD root" button
+ - A file dialog should appear, select the root of your SD card
+ - Select an app you'd like to see more about
+ - Click install to have the app properly installed on to the SD card
+ - When you're done, unmount your SD card, put it in your SD card, and reboot.

 ##### Want to contribute?
 Have ideas?
 Questions?
 Great!
 You can find me here: